 - You must tell all Council members you want to change the bylaws.
-Let them know 2 weeks before you vote. - 75% of all members need to vote to change the bylaws.
-For example, if there are 20 members, at least 15 members must vote. - Most of the people voting must be members with disabilities or family members. - 4.
+Let them know 2 weeks before you vote. - 2.
+75% of all members need to vote to change the bylaws. - 3.
+Most of the people voting must be members with disabilities or family members. - 4.
 It is okay to email or mail your ballot.